andreslemusm/react-generics/README.md

 # React Generics

-Things that I usually use in my projects.
+Things that I usually use in my react projects.